cmu-sei/redemption/doc/test.md

 ### Sample Alert Experiments

 In this scenario, we pick a single C file that has 1 or more alerts that we wish to repair.
 We have ACR repair the alerts, and then compare the repaired source code against an 'answer' source code file.
+The `answer` source code file has been *manually* analyzed and verified as a correct repair, by one or more experts.
 The experiment is successful if the test result matches the answer file.

 The following two tables indicates how many alerts were generated: